Home / Compare Energy / Guide to renewable energ…

 While the Australian Renewable Energy Agency (ARENA) notes that Australia does have the potential to harvest geothermal energy, this renewable source of power is not currently cost-effective.
 This is because:

-In Australia, renewable energy contributed as much as 32.5% of total electricity generation in 2021.7 Australia’s renewable energy production accounted for 74,679 gigawatt hours (GWh), which came from:
+In Australia, renewable energy sources contributed as much as 39.4% of total electricity generation in 2023.7 Australia’s renewable energy production came from:

-There are a number of reasons why renewable energy is important:8
+There are a number of reasons why renewable power is important:

 If you’re looking to make the energy transition to renewables, in most cases you can simply get in touch with your energy retailer to switch over to green energy options.
 There are some retailers throughout the states and territories in Australia that offer you electricity from renewable sources.